sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - entitlement-data-required (index 48): A boolean value that can be used to determine if accompanying proof of entitlement is needed when a software license reconciliation process is performed.

 - entitlement-key (index 49): A vendor-specific textual key that can be used to identify and establish a relationship to an entitlement.
 Examples of an entitlement-key might include a serial number, product key, or license key.
 For values that relate to a given software component install (i.e., license key), a supplemental tag will typically contain this information.
 In other cases, where a general-purpose key can be provided that applies to all possible installs of the software component on different endpoints, a primary tag will typically contain this information.
+  Since CoSWID tags are not intended to contain confidential information, tag authors are advised not to record unprotected, private software license keys in this field.

 - generator (index 50): The name (or tag-id) of the software component that created the CoSWID tag.
 If the generating software component has a SWID or CoSWID tag, then the tag-id for the generating software component SHOULD be provided.